arcus-azure/arcus.testing/docs/versioned_docs/version-v1.0.0/02-Features/02-assertion.md

     options.IgnoreNode("node-name");

     // Sets the type of order which should be used when comparing JSON array values.
-    // REMARK: only the order of JSON values can be set, JSON objects within JSON arrays are still compared by their contents.
     // Default: Ignore.
     options.Order = AssertJsonOrder.Include;